jahbini/bamboo-snow/source/_posts/two-year.md

 title: Two Years with Bamboo Snow
 categories:
- - General
+ - general
 Tags:
- - Testimonial
+ - testimonial
- - Economic impact
+ - economic impact
-date: 2015/12/2
+date: 2015/12/25
 comments: true
 ---
 A testimonial of observations of the substance Bamboo Snow, the natural decay product of bamboo on the island of Saipan